 This morning we head back into Namib-Naukluft National Park, arriving at the desert's most famous landmark - Dune 45.
-This towering sand dune is more than 300 meters high - you are welcome to try to climb the dune if you are up to it!
+This towering sand dune is more than 300 metres high - you are welcome to try to climb the dune if you are up to it!

 Journeying deeper into the park, we arrive at Deadvlei, a white clay pan surrounded by the rolling golden dunes and home to eerie petrified trees.
-You'll want to remember your camera as the area changes color with the movement of the sun across the sky.
+You'll want to remember your camera as the area changes colour with the movement of the sun across the sky.
 En route to our camp for the night, we also make a stop at Sesriem Canyon.

 Overnight: Namib Naukluft National Park | Breakfast, Lunch, Dinner

 Namib-Naukluft National Park - Fish River Canyon.
 If you thought Sesriem Canyon was impressive, you're in for a treat today!
 It's a long drive south through desert scenery to reach Fish River Canyon, second only in size to the Grand Canyon in the USA.
-More than 500 meters deep and scarring the land for 160km, it's a jaw-dropping sight to behold.
+More than 500 metres deep and scarring the land for 160km, it's a jaw-dropping sight to behold.
 We'll stop at a couple of viewpoints and visit the canyon's famously sharp bend, known as 'Hell's Corner'.

 Overnight: Fish River Canyon | Breakfast, Lunch, Dinner